 The claim that I am flawed, sinful even, and that I perhaps might need Jesus to change me doesn’t always make me feel better and much of the time it’s a difficult way to live.
-But I believe it because I believe it speaks truly about me and our world, in a way that matches my experience of it, in accounting for both good and evil, for my moral intuitions, for all the beauty and purpose, while providing a way to be right with God and each other.
+But I believe it because I believe it speaks truly about me and our world, in a way that matches my experience of it, in accounting for both good and evil, for my moral intuitions, for all the beauty and purpose, while providing a way to make things right with God and each other.

 Everything Ryan needed to get home was right in front of her but she needed a rapid shift and reversal in her thinking to see it.
+Launching is landing.
 Coming to faith in God is much the same.
 We can spend our lives fighting against God only to discover that not only is God the way home, God is home.